 (b) is in the care and control of a birth parent who has consented to the child’s adoption and then revoked the consent for such number of times as to jeopardise, or be likely to jeopardise, the child’s welfare.

+(2) The CEO may make a protection application under the Children and Community Services Act 2004 for a protection order (time-limited) or protection order (until 18) in respect of a child to whom this section applies.

+(3) For the purposes of Part 4 of the Children and Community Services Act 2004, but without limiting section 28(2) of that Act, a child is in need of protection if the child is a child to whom this section applies.

-[Section 28 amended by No. 41 of 1997 s.
-14.]
+[Section 28 inserted by No. 34 of 2004 s.
+251.]

 29. Cessation of guardianship of children awaiting adoption